 None of the three official observer groups reporting so far on the Swaziland election have concluded it was ‘free and fair’.

-People went to the polls on Friday (21 September 2018) in the kingdom .
-Political parties and the people are only allowed to elect 59 members of the House of Assembly; the King appoints a further 10.
+People went to the polls on Friday (21 September 2018) in the kingdom recently renamed Eswatini by the absolute monarch King Mswati.
+Political parties are banned from taking part in the election and the people are only allowed to elect 59 members of the House of Assembly; the King appoints a further 10.
 None of the 30 members of the Swazi Senate are elected by the people.

 The King chooses the Prime Minister and government ministers as well as top public servants and judges.